hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/ucloud.md

 ![](./img/running.png)

+* You will be able to see `jupyterlab` in your browser.
+On the left side of the screen you can see various folders.
+You can find the exercises inside the folder `Notebooks`.
+You can download any file by right-clicking on it and choosing `Download`.
+You can also upload files by clicking on the `Upload` button on the top left corner of the screen, if you want to experiment with your own data!

 ## Reuse your notebooks and data

 The first time you run the Genomics Sandbox, you download data and notebooks.
 You can reuse them!